aliyousefiaan/myt-devops-assignment/README.md

 - Secrets Management: AWS Secrets Manager was used in conjunction with External Secrets Operator to manage sensitive data securely.
 - CI/CD Automation: GitHub Actions were used to automate building the application to improve efficiency and minimize human errors.

-### Explain the networking strategy you would adopt to deploy production ready applications on AWS.
+### Explain the networking strategy you would adopt to deploy production-ready applications on AWS.
 A production-ready networking strategy on AWS involves multiple layers of security, scalability, and redundancy:

 - Custom VPC Design: A custom AWS VPC is used with private and public subnets to ensure proper segmentation.
 - Subnet Configuration:
   - Public Subnets: Used for external-facing services such as the ALB.
   - Private Subnets: Used for Kubernetes nodes, databases, and internal services.
-  - I would add more subnets and seprate app and db subnets.
+  - I would add more subnets and separate app and db subnets.
 - Load Balancing & Ingress: AWS ALB is used to manage incoming traffic with SSL termination via AWS ACM.
 - Network Security:
   - Security Groups: Strict rules are applied to allow only necessary traffic.
   - NAT Gateway: Used to allow private instances to access the internet while blocking inbound traffic.
-  - I would use WAF, security groups for pods and NACL.
+  - I would use WAF, security groups for pods, and NACL.
 - High Availability & Multi-AZ Strategy: Resources are spread across multiple availability zones to prevent a single point of failure.

 Also would consider different AWS accounts for different environments.

 ### Describe how you would implement a solution to grant access to various AWS services to the deployed application.
-The applications in this project needs access to AWS services like Secrets Manager and Route 53.
+The applications in this project need access to AWS services like Secrets Manager and Route 53.
 Instead of storing credentials in the applications, AWS Identity and Access Management (IAM) roles are used:

 #### IAM Roles & Service Accounts
 The applications are assigned an IAM role using Kubernetes Service Accounts and AWS IAM integration (IAM Roles for Service Accounts - IRSA).